cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Implementation and analysis of ADFGVX as an example of a cascading cipher.
+  Here you also have the option to enter the password of the substitution matrix as a string.

 - A improved analysis for mono-alphabetic substitution.